8 common mistakes to avoid when starting a writing career

 8. Keeping your rates fixed

 Asking for money is not the easiest thing to do in the world.
 However, if you fail to ask, you’ll remain stuck in the same position for a long time.
 Remember, if you had a 9 to 5 job, you’d be getting regular increments.
 Right?

-Most writers made the mistakes discussed above when starting out.
+Most writers made the mistakes discussed above when starting.
 You should learn from these mistakes to avoid repeating them.
 Don’t be afraid to fail.
 And most importantly, respect your client.
-Losing a potential client is one of the worst things that can happen to you especially when starting out.
+Losing a potential client is one of the worst things that can happen to you, especially when starting.